The Unsinkable Meredith Willson

 With the support of our Preservation Partners, collections like the Meredith Willson Papers and exhibits like The Unsinkable Meredith Willson are becoming more accessible to diverse audiences including scholars, educators and performers.

 Led by Stan and Sandy Hurt as the Premier Preservation Partners, this group will help support a growing national preservation effort including 300-plus collections representing over 500,000 items.
-A special thanks to our Preservation Partners, Diane and John Abrams, Maureen Charles, Karen Kennedy and Dr. Larry Weeda Jr. for their support.
+A special thanks to our Preservation Partners, Diane and John Abrams, Maureen Charles, Michael Charles, Karen Kennedy and Dr. Larry Weeda Jr. for their support.
 Contact Jo Garcia at Jgarcia@TheSongbook.org for more information on how to become a Preservation Partner today.